benjiman/statemachine/README.md

 ```

-Runtime checked we'd throw an exception if we can't transition
+When using the runtime checked transitions we'd throw an exception if we can't transition

 ```java
 @Test